thesohailahmad/The_lead_qualifier/README.md

 - **No retry/error handling yet:** a failed API call on one row will currently stop the whole batch (see Roadmap below).
 - **Sequential processing:** leads are processed one at a time, not in parallel.

----

-## 🗺️ Roadmap

-- [ ] Add retry logic / graceful error handling per row so one failure doesn't halt the batch
-- [ ] Batch/parallel processing to speed up large lead lists
-- [ ] Configurable qualification criteria directly from the UI (no code editing required)
-- [ ] Support additional CSV columns (company name, website) to skip domain-guessing when available
-- [ ] Add a progress bar with estimated time remaining
-- [ ] Persist results to a database instead of only an in-session download

----

 ## 🧰 Tech Stack